morea-framework/morea-framework.github.io/docs/change-hi/tips.md

   * [Site](https://change-hi.github.io/modules/hpc/)
   * [Source](https://github.com/change-hi/change-hi.github.io/tree/main/morea/hpc)

+## Software Carpentry workshops are different from HI-DSI workshops

+While we're talking about Software Carpentry workshops, it is important to be aware that you can't simply transliterate an SC workshop into Morea format.
+There are two principal reasons:

+1. Software Carpentry workshops are generally designed for individuals to work on at their own pace without any guidance.
+HI-DSI workshops should be designed for small groups to work on with guidance by an instructor.
+2. Software Carpentry workshops are "asynchronous" and can require many hours of work to complete.
+HI-DSI workshops are "synchronous" and are constrained to two hours.

+So, while Software Carpentry workshops can be a source of high quality material, it will need extensive redesign to fit the constraints of the HI-DSI workshop format.

 ## Use heading conventions

 When creating a reading or experience, our convention is to start the contents of each page with a title.
 To do this in markdown, you start a line with the `#` element, followed by a space, followed by the title of the page.
 This creates the equivalent of an HTML `<h1>` element, for those who know HTML.